QUOTES-Soccer-Reaction to the death of Pele from around the world | Sports-Games

 QUOTES-Soccer-Reaction to the death of Pele from around the world

-Rest in peace, Pele.
-REAL MADRID Real Madrid C.F., its President and its Board of Directors deeply regret the death of world football legend Edson Arantes do Nascimento, Pele, one of the greatest players of all time.
 Real Madrid would like to express its condolences to his family, his loved ones, his clubs, the Brazilian Confederation and all football fans in Brazil and around the world.
+BARCELONA Barca deeply regrets the death of "Rei" (King) Pele, one of the greatest players of all time.

 His legacy is impossible to summarise in words.
 To his family and friends, to CBF (Brazilian football federation), to Brazil and to all football fans who loved him so much, I express my sincere condolences.